Fejo (rapper)

-Febin Joseph better known by his stage name Fejo, is an Indian rapper, singer, songwriter and actor from Kerala.
+Febin Joseph, better known by his stage name Fejo, is an Indian rapper, singer, songwriter and actor from Kerala.
 He started his solo career professionally in 2009, and is considered the pioneer of Malayalam hip-hop, noted for his socio-political themes.
 He is known for the songs like "Thalayude Vilayattu" from Aaraattu (2022), "Aparaada Panka" from Maradona (2018), "Ayudhameduda" from Ranam (2018), and "Ee Thazhvara" from Athiran (2019).

 Early life and education

 Febin was born to Joseph and Leonitha in Vytilla, Kochi, Kerala, India.
-He completed B.Tech in Electrical and Electronics before entering the entertainment industry.
+He developed an interest in music and songwriting at a young age.
+He completed B.Tech in Electrical and Electronics while building his musical career.